afelleson/FifthGradeLearningGame/README.md

     ```
 11. View and play the game online at YourServerAddress/LearningGame

-<h3 align="left">If you'd rather clone this repository on your local machine, edit the files there, and copy them onto a remote server or virtual machine to avoid the command line as much as possible:</h3>
+<h3 align="left">Method 2: Clone this repository on your local machine, edit the files there, and copy them onto a remote server or virtual machine to avoid the command line as much as possible:</h3>

 Terminology: Remote machine = virtual machine = VM = server = remote server.